benOesing/chaos-recipe-overlay/README.md

 2. You need to move the included filter file "chaos_items_filter.filter" (Some credits to Pathofmatth) into your POE Filter folder.

+3. Launch the application.

-3. Fill in the complete Path to your favorite filter. (ex.
+4. Fill in the complete Path to your favorite filter. (ex.
 C:/Users/benOesing/Documents/My Games/Path of Exile/Filterblade.filter)

-    3.1.
+    4.1.
 The filter you chose in the settings menu will get copied with an _chaos suffix.
 Use that filter in game. (ex Filterblade_chaos.filter)

-4. Fill in the number of maximum sets you want to search for at the same time.
+5. Fill in the number of maximum sets you want to search for at the same time.
 If your stash is limited you dont want to drown in chest pieces.

-5. Optional: Change the "chaos_items_filter.filter" file for your preferences.
+6. Optional: Change the "chaos_items_filter.filter" file for your preferences.

-6. Ongoing: Refresh the filter every so often.
+7. Ongoing: Refresh the filter every so often.

 ## TODO:
     Add two handed weapons, shields, Quiver